WormBase/website-jbrowse-gff/README.md

 Both the development and production servers follow the same build procedure.
 The GoCD pipeline for building the server container builds automatically when there are commits to the branches in website-genome-browsers are commited to.
-For development/staging, the jbrowse_staging branch is watched, and for production, it watches jbrowse_production.
+For development/staging, the `jbrowse_staging` branch is watched, and for production, it watches `jbrowse_production`.

 To create a staging version: